ron819/custom-airflow-plugins/README.md

 ### Set BigQuery table description plugin
 This provides an operator that can be used to set the description on a table in BigQuery

+### BigQuery branch plugin
+This provides an operator that can be used to branch on the result of a BigQuery query

 ## Licence
 All code is licenced under the Apache licence.
 Please see [licence](LICENCE.md)